Documentation Index

 Search Users

-Returns a single user that matches the given string of text
+Return a single user that matches the given string of text.

 Input Comments Default